2017 Rosemary Schraer Mentoring Award Information

 Earlier submissions are appreciated.

 Please include a narrative of endorsement supporting your nomination of this individual for the Rosemary Schraer Mentoring Award.
 Provide specific examples to illustrate how the nominee meets or exceeds the criteria, and highlight accomplishments that demonstrate how the nominee has helped others to recognize their potential both professionally and personally.
 Indicate why you believe the nominee’s accomplishments are the most outstanding and give examples of impact.
-(No more than two pages, double-spaced, please).
+This endorsement should be no longer than one (1) page.

-In addition, you are strongly encouraged to include statements of support for the nomination.
+In addition, please include two (2) additional endorsements for the nomination.
 Statements may be from peers, subordinates, superiors, or mentoring recipients.
-Supporting documentation is limited in length on the nomination form.
+These endorsements should be no longer than one (1) page each.
+Contact information for supporting documentation submissions is required and may be verified.
 Please do not send books, brochures, curricula vitae, résumés, or other lengthy documents.

 Note: Employees must be in good standing to be considered for commission awards.
-For University activities such as commissions and award programs, a faculty or staff member is considered to be in ‘good standing’ if the individual is meeting the expectations of his/her position and has not been the recipient of recent discipline.
-The individual should also exhibit qualities such as civility, collegiality, and a commitment to the overall success of his/her department.
+For University activities such as commissions and award programs, faculty or staff members are considered to be in ‘good standing’ if they are meeting the expectations of their positions and have not been the recipient of recent discipline.
+Individuals should also exhibit qualities such as civility, collegiality, and a commitment to the overall success of their department.

 Applications will be reviewed by the Commission for Women.
 Thank you.